Shotwick Castle

 Shotwick Castle, Medieval motte-and-bailey castle in Shotwick Park, Great Britain.

-Hugh Lupus, Earl of Chester, constructed the fortification in 1093 to protect the border region until peace with Wales was established in 1281.
+Hugh Lupus, Earl of Chester, built the fortification in 1093 to defend the border against Wales.
+It remained an important military position until peace with Wales was secured in 1281.

 Location: Shotwick Park